Ernő László: Personal life

-Death
+Death and legacy

 László died of heart failure in March 1973.

 In 1995, the company László founded was bought by Mana Products from Elizabeth Arden.
 Mana Products' founder, Nikos Mouyiaris, had once worked for Ernő László as a chemist.
 The company was purchased in 2002 by Cradle Holdings Inc., a division of corporate finance group Fox Paine.
-In February 2011, the RBS Special Opportunities Fund, managed by RBS Equity Finance, backed Charles Denton in the acquisition of Erno Laszlo.
+In February 2011, the RBS Special Opportunities Fund, managed by RBS Equity Finance, backed Charles Denton in the acquisition of Ernő László.